Oak frame; ebony veneer; “première partie” copper and tortoiseshell marquetry; brass fillets; metal; Portor marble.

 STAMPED: E. LEVASSEUR twice visible on the carcass under the marble top.

-MARKS & INSCRIPTIONS: Morant & sons/91, New Bond Street [London], inscription printed in black and capital letters on a rectangular beige label stuck under the central panel in pietra dura and its bronze framework.
+MARKS AND INSCRIPTIONS : Morant & sons/91, New Bond Street [London], inscription printed in black and capital letters on a rectangular beige label stuck under the central panel in pietra dura and its bronze framework.

 PROVENANCE: private collection.